pavankothawade/Aladdin-2D-Game/minutes_of_meetings.md

 Minutes of today's meeting:
 * Task board is designed as per professor's schedule.
 * Each team member is expected to create issues and move to proper column.
-* Following is the task assigned to team member:
+* Following are the tasks assigned to each team member:
         - New world creation for level 2 - Amita
         - New Grabber logic for level 2 - Amita
         - New hurdles for level 2 - Vinit